-- PSANews is a quarterly newspaper that is posted on psaworld.com for members of the service industry in an effort to bring everyone up to date on industry news, events, and happenings in the industry that will have an effect on your business.
+- PSANews is a quarterly newspaper that is posted on psaworld.org for members of the service industry in an effort to bring everyone up to date on industry news, events, and happenings in the industry that will have an effect on your business.
 PSANews has allowed PSA to be the most proactive voice in the industry aggressively addressing the inequities that face each of us every day.
 We have been at the forefront of higher warranty reimbursement for independent servicers and better treatment of service by manufacturers and third party administrators.

 - PSA Update is a monthly update and published in Appliance Service News to bring news and interesting industry articles to readers on a monthly basis.
-It is also posted on the PSA web site - psaworld.com.
+It is also posted on the PSA web site - psaworld.org

 - PSANet is our email network that allows PSA members to communicate directly with other members, provides instant industry news as it happens, and provides instant technical assistance.
 It also provides management assistance when requested and might even contain a good joke once in while.
 Many manufacturers also monitor the network, and technical assistance is provided.

 - PSA-edu is our email network for educators, industry leaders, and manufacturers to communicate on a national basis to share information to improve and support the training of new technicians.